Nana-Akua/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ### Example

-Using a command line environment that is used for building driver source code, such as the [Enterprise Windows Driver Kit (EWDK)](../develop/using-the-enterprise-wdk.md), navigate to the CodeQL tools folder where the repository was cloned.
-If you are building the driver using Visual Studio, you can configure the CodeQL queries to run as a post build event as discussed in [Visual Studio Post-Build Event](#visual-studio-post-build-event) in this topic.

-This example will process the evaluate the kmdfecho.sln driver sample, which is [available on GitHub](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/echo/kmdf).
+This example will process the evaluate the [KMDF Echo driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/echo/kmdf) which is available on GitHub.
 The example below places the kmdf sample in the `C:\codeql-home\drivers\kmdf` directory.

 Run the following commands to create a new CodeQL database under *C:\codeql-home\databases\kmdf*.